About the University:

 - Understanding of the multi-faceted roles libraries play in higher education and the broader community; knowledge of information technology trends and appreciation of the importance and impact of technology in academic libraries.

 - Ability to communicate clearly and effectively.

-- Applicants should demonstrate the commitment to effectively work with and engage a diverse student population and evidence of successful mentoring historically marginalized students with special focus on first-generation, Latinx, Black/African American, American Indian, and Asian/Asian American students.
+- Applicants should demonstrate the commitment to effectively work with and engage a diverse student population and evidence of successful mentoring historically marginalized students with special focus on first-generation, Latinx, Black/African-American, American Indian, Asian/Asian American students.

 - Demonstrated experience using best ERM practices in working effectively in the complex landscape of digital content management including streaming media licensing and administration.